 Or you want to up your game in the career stakes, but you turn down the promotion.

-Or you want to improve your relationship with your partner but take every opportunity to put them straight about their short-comings, like some kind of reflex.
+Perhaps you want to improve your relationship with your partner but take every opportunity to put them straight about their short-comings, like some kind of reflex.

-Or your drinking has got out of hand and you have decided to stop.
+Or maybe your drinking has got out of hand and you have decided to stop.
 But today was really difficult so, just this one ….
 Then you will start again tomorrow.

 Self sabotage is more common than most people realise but that doesn’t really help, does it?